-The starting procedure shall be as follows:

-- i.
-It shall be the responsibility of each crew to ensure that no part of their boat is on the course-side of the Start Line at the time the start signal is given and the Judge at the Start shall not be required to give any instructions to crews in this regard prior to the start signal being given.
+- a.
+The starting procedure shall be as follows: - It shall be the responsibility of each crew to ensure that no part of their boat is on the course-side of the Start Line at the time the start signal is given and the Judge at the Start shall not be required to give any instructions to crews in this regard prior to the start signal being given.
 Crews in the Start area shall at all times closely follow the instructions of the Starter or Umpire.
 Any crew not following such instructions may be penalised.
-After giving the 3-minute, 2-minute and 1-minute signals, the Starter may start the race at the given time without reference to the position of any crew. - ii.
-Three minutes before the start, the Starter shall simultaneously: - hoist three balls one above the other (each ball shall have white cross on a red background, be clearly visible from the Start line and shall be not smaller than 50cm in diameter); and - sound three clear, short blasts with a hooter. - iii.
-All boats shall remain within the vicinity of the start line.
-At the expiry of the three minutes the start can be given even if some boats have not reached the start position. - iv.
-Each crew shall be responsible to be aware of the time remaining before the start.
+After giving the 3-minute, 2-minute and 1-minute signals, the Starter may start the race at the given time without reference to the position of any crew. - Three minutes before the start, the Starter shall simultaneously: - hoist three balls one above the other (each ball shall have white cross on a red background, be clearly visible from the Start line and shall be not smaller than 50 cm in diameter); and - sound three clear, short blasts with a hooter. - All boats shall remain within the vicinity of the start line.
+At the expiry of the three minutes the start can be given even if some boats have not reached the start position.

+- Each crew shall be responsible to be aware of the time remaining before the start.
 It is the responsibility of crews to be close to the start line at the start time of the race and not to cause a false start.
-There will be no instructions given to crews concerning alignment unless the Judge at the Start considers that too many boats are over the start line and that the race cannot be started in a safe or fair manner. - v.
-Two minutes before the start time, the Starter shall simultaneously: - lower one of the three raised balls; and - sound two clear, short blasts with the hooter. - vi.
-One minute before the start, the Starter shall simultaneously: - lower one of the two remaining balls; and - sound one clear, short blast with the hooter. - vii.
-At the Start time, the Starter shall give the signal to start by simultaneously: - lowering the one remaining ball; and - sound one long blast with the hooter.

-The ball should be lowered exactly three minutes after the beginning of the starting sequence.

-The official start of the race will be considered the moment the single ball starts to be lowered.
+There will be no instructions given to crews concerning alignment unless the Judge at the Start considers that too many boats are over the Start line and that the race cannot be started in a safe or fair manner. - Two minutes before the start time, the Starter shall simultaneously: - lower one of the three raised balls; and - sound two clear, short blasts with the hooter. - One minute before the start, the Starter shall simultaneously: - lower one of the two remaining balls; and - sound one clear, short blast with the hooter. - At the Start time, the Starter shall give the signal to start by simultaneously: - lowering the one remaining ball; and - sound one long blast with the hooter. - The ball should be lowered exactly three minutes after the beginning of the starting sequence. - b.
+The official start of the race will be considered the moment the single ball starts to be lowered. - c.
+Should the Judge at the Start consider that many crews are on the course-side of the Start line at the designated start time, or should the Starter find that many crews are late to the Start through reasons beyond their control; the Starter may delay the Start at their sole discretion.
+Alternatively, they may start the race on time and if appropriate may award penalties as provided in these Rules.